Señorita (Justin Timberlake song)

-"Señorita" is a song by American singer-songwriter Justin Timberlake for his debut studio album, Justified (2002).
+"Señorita" is a song by American singer Justin Timberlake for his debut studio album, Justified (2002).
 It was released on July 7, 2003, by Jive Records as the fourth single from the album.
 He co-wrote the track with its producers Pharrell Williams and Chad Hugo of The Neptunes.
 According to Timberlake, the song was influenced by Stevie Wonder.
 Musically, "Señorita" is an R&B, pop, and jazz up-tempo ballad, featuring an electric piano strut, cowbell in beat of the song, and a rhythm section.
 The song has been described as a Spanish "number" with a "Latin flavored" cut beat.
 In the track, Timberlake sings about a woman, whose attention he is trying to capture.
 "Señorita" received positive reviews from music critics, who commented on the track's general sound and lyrics.

 Commercially, the song peaked within the top ten in Australia and New Zealand, the top twenty in Belgium, Denmark, Ireland, and the United Kingdom, and the top thirty in the Netherlands, Sweden, and the United States.
-Its music video was nominated for an MTV Video Music Award in the category for Best Male Video in 2004.
+Its music video was nominated for an MTV Video Music Award in the category for Best Male Video at the 2004 MTV Video Music Awards.